1 in 10

 How ActionAid tackles period poverty

-- We’re working with local communities to end the practice of chhaupadi - a period-shaming tradition in Nepal - for good.
+- And we’re working with local communities to end the practice of chhaupadi - a period-shaming tradition in Nepal - for good.

 This not only supports the local and national economy but also facilitates a more efficient response, as it means we don’t have to depend on regional postal systems.